tomaszkubacki/kafka_connect_demo/README.md

 ## Prerequisites

 1) Install Docker and docker compose

+> [!TIP]
-(In case of Ubuntu install Docker from snap it has docker compose built in)
+> In case of Ubuntu install docker from snap it has docker compose built in or install docker-compose-v2

 2) Downlaod JDBC Connector (Source and Sink) https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc and unpack jars into *data* directory in this repo (jars will be mounted as volume for kafka-connect)